alderite/Eclipse-Discord-Remote-File-Manager/README.md

 https://www.virustotal.com/gui/file/f3008a01a4e3dc945830ec6a6357a4b8f3d522456824f7f9a6390f87151ee1f3?nocache=1

 ## Usage
+- install requirements ```pip install -r requirements.txt```
 - add your Discord Webhook and your GoFile token, and your IP. get it your IP by running ```print(socket.gethostbyname(socket.gethostname()))```  to the code

-- once the file is ran on the users PC it will gather their full file tree and IP and send it to your webhook.
+- once the file has ran on the users PC it will gather their full file tree and IP and send it to your webhook.

 - Run Remote File Manager with the IP sent to your webhook

+- to build an executable run ```compile.bat```